LBNL-ETA/frads/README.md

 # Radiance matrix-based simulation control (WIP)

-_frads_ is a python3-based higher-level abstraction of Radiance command-line workflow for multi-phase matrix-based simulation and beyond.
+_frads_ is a open-source python-based high-level abstraction of Radiance command-line workflow for multi-phase matrix-based simulation and beyond.
 It consists of

-1) a series of commandline tools, in the _/bin_, that automates standard workflow, and;
+1) a series of commandline tools that automates standard workflow, and;

 2) a library that facilitates Radiance matrix-based simulation workflow setup.